Relaxed JSON parsing in go

 "connections_details": []

-function will fail with the error cannot unmarshal array into Go struct field
+}The json.Unmarshal function will fail with the error cannot unmarshal array into Go struct field, because the attribute ConnectionsDetails, which is an

 object, cannot be deserialized as an array.
 Since I could not changt the server’s